Siege of the Alcázar: Relief

 The first sign of an advancing Nationalist column was on August 22 when a plane sent by Franco airlifted a trunk of food into the Alcázar along with a message to the defenders that the Army of Africa was on its way to relieve the garrison.
 By September 26, the Nationalist columns had reached the village of Bargas, four miles (6 km) north of Toledo.

 The position of the Republicans in Toledo grew desperate and on the morning of September 27, they made a final assault on the Alcázar.
-The attack was repulsed and shortly after the Nationalists swarmed down from Bargas to end the siege.
+The attack was repulsed and shortly after the Nationalists moved from Bargas to end the siege.
 After the arrival of the main Nationalist force, most of the Republican troops fell back in disorder on Aranjuez.

 Aftermath

 The symbolic value of the Alcázar grew as weeks went by, and the Republicans threw badly needed men, artillery and weapons into the fortress capture (instead of using them to confront Franco's northern advance through western Spain).
-The press was invited by the Republican government to witness the explosion of the mines and storming of the Alcázar on September 18, when the Prime minister Francisco Largo Caballero himself detonated the mine, but it would not be until September 29 that the press entered the Alcázar, this time by the invitation of the Nationalists, turning the whole affair into a huge propaganda victory for the Nationalists, undermining the Republican morale.
+The press was invited by the Republican government to witness the explosion of the mines and storming of the Alcázar on September 18, when Prime Minister Francisco Largo Caballero himself detonated the mine, but it would not be until September 29 that the press entered the Alcázar, this time by the invitation of the Nationalists, turning the whole affair into a huge propaganda victory for the Nationalists, undermining the Republican morale.

 Franco's decision to relieve the defenders of the Alcázar was a controversial one at the time.
 Many of his advisers thought that he should have kept up the advance towards Madrid because the besiegers of the Alcázar would have been recalled to Madrid for its defense.
 However, Franco believed that the propaganda value of the Alcázar was more important and ordered the Army of Africa to relieve it.
 Indeed, when Franco arrived at the Alcázar one day after its relief, he was greeted by Moscardó, who said: "No further news in the Alcázar, my General.
 I give it to you destroyed, but with its honour preserved".
 Two days after the relief of the Alcázar, Franco was proclaimed Generalisimo and in October was declared the head of state.

 The story of the siege was very interesting for foreign supporters of Franco, who would read the several books published in foreign languages, and would strive for meeting Moscardó when visiting wartime Spain.
 In December 1936 a delegation of Romanian Iron Guard led by Ion Moța and Vasile Marin presented a ceremonial sword to the survivors of the siege and announced the alliance of their movement with the Spanish Nationalists.